pe2mbs/pyforwarder/README.md

 ## Basic operation
-The basic operation is simple start the pyforwarder with a configuration file.
+The basic operation is simple start the forwarder with a configuration file.

 ```bash

 > pyforwarder config-example.yaml

 ```
+**NOTE** that the startup script is called pyforwarder.

 Depending on the settings it shows the program banner and optionally verbose and trace information what is happing.